TijnFlinterman/TijnFlinterman/README.md

 - 👋 Hi, I’m @TijnFlinterman
-- 👀 I’m interested in VR Development and 3d shooters.
+- 👀 I’m interested in Gameplay and Engine Programming
 - 🌱 I’m currently learning C++ and Unreal Engine
 - 📫 How to reach me https://tijnflinterman.github.io/